untergeek/zabbix-grab-bag/LLD/java.lang_lld_readme.md

 It expects 3 arguments

-* A string to be searched for (e.g. MemoryPool or GarbageCollector) -This could be extended, but most of what I need to discover here has been either
+* A string to be searched for (e.g. MemoryPool or GarbageCollector)
+	- This could be extended, but most of what I need to discover here has been either
 		- MemoryPool, or
 		- GarbageCollector

 * The JMX server IP address or resolvable hostname
 	- Currently, templated items use the system macro, {HOST.IP}.
 I suppose this could work with {HOST.CONN}, but no attempt has been made to change this yet.

 * The JMX server port
-	-The template expects a macro, {$JMXPORT}.
+	- The template expects a macro, {$JMXPORT}.
 Each item uses this.
 It can be set as a global, template or host-level macro.

 The output for LLD looks like this: